 Hana and Sam Deavoll, with children Indy (8), Phoenix (6), Sonny (3) and Lucia (1).
-Hana is the editor for Build me. and also helps run Sam's building company Deavoll Construction
+Hana was the original founder of Build me. and also helps run Sam's building company Deavoll Construction, and online resource My Vegan Child.

 To build an energy efficient, bespoke, modern family home.
 To take advantage of the views to the west and the sun to the north.
 And to provide an attached 2 bedroom flat for extra income.